 Garfield Lynns was one happy man.
-Considering that the business suit-clad criminal was engaged in a duel with the police in front of one of the area’s larger banks while wearing a gray mask over his face, things were going swell.
+Considering that the business suit-clad criminal was engaged in a duel with the police in front of one of Manhattan’s larger banks while wearing a gray mask over his face, things were going swell.

 The novice bank robber, for this was was indeed Lynns’ first robbery, held his loot in one gray-gloved hand and fired blasts of machine-gun-like light bursts from a special gun of his own design.
 The police cowered behind their squad car as the dangerous light bursts exploded around them.
 No help of the costumed variety was in sight.
 Yes, Lynns was riding high.

 As the self-proclaimed world’s foremost lighting-effects genius, Garfield Lynns’ work on the stage had consumed his life for the past two decades.
 While he had originally been satisfied with the critical acclaim that his lighting effects had brought him, he had grown increasingly bitter as he watched others profit from his genius, while he earned a meager salary for his efforts.
 His bitterness increased as he watched from backstage, night after night, the elite of Gotham City show up at his theatrical productions, flashing signs of wealth wherever they went.
 As far as he was concerned, he deserved such wealth far more than those talentless fops.